Close ILTakeCare Suggestion

 Most Common Tourist Scams in Turkey

-The shoe shine scam is one of the oldest and most popular tourist scams in Turkey.
+The shoeshine scam is one of the oldest scams in Turkey.
 A shoe shiner suddenly but knowingly drops his cleaning brush or any other polishing item while walking past you.
 If you alert him or help him pick up the item, he offers to shine your shoes.
 You agree, thinking he’s doing it as a show of gratitude, but he ends up handing you an overpriced bill once he’s done cleaning the shoes.

-This Turkey scam goes like this: A group of strangers (usually locals) suddenly walk up to you and act all friendly with you.
+This Turkey tourist scam goes like this: A group of strangers (usually locals) suddenly walk up to you and act all friendly towards you.
 They then invite you to grab a drink with them at a local bar or club.
-If you fall for the scam and have the drink, you will be served a crazy bill (for instance $100 for a drink).
+If you fall for the scam and have the drink, you will be served a crazy bill (for instance, $100 for a drink).
 If you refuse to pay, a burly security guard will coerce you into paying.

 The taxi scam is arguably the most notorious scam in Turkey and several other parts of the world.
-There are many variations to the taxi scam in Turkey.
+There are many variations to the taxi scam.
 One of them is taxi drivers charging tourists ridiculous fares after conveying them to their destination.
 They do this by travelling a much longer route than they should.
 A second one is them not using the metre or denying having a change if you give them cash.
-Another popular one is that the driver tells you that your destination hotel is temporarily closed (due to a fire outbreak, bed bug infestation, inspection, etc.) and then convinces you to use his friend’s hotel instead.
+Another popular one is the driver telling you that your destination hotel is temporarily closed (due to a fire, bed bug infestation, inspection, etc.) and then convincing you to use his friend’s hotel instead.
 If you do, he receives a large commission from the recommended hotel.

-Another common tourist scam in Turkey is the currency exchange scam.
-This is the plot: You visit the local shops in Turkey, and a shopkeeper invites you to check out his shop.
-They let you purchase an item at the usual amount, but they are actually fraudulently priced in Euros or USD, not Lira!
+Another common tourist scam is the currency exchange scam.
+This is what happens: you visit the local shops in Turkey, and a shopkeeper invites you to check out his shop.
+They let you purchase an item at the usual amount, but they are actually fraudulently priced in euros or USD, not lira!

 They play a similar scam when you pay with your card.
-Instead of charging you in Turkish Lira, the seller swiftly switches the currency and instead charges you in Euros or USD.
-For instance, instead of paying 100 Turkish Lira, you pay 100 USD!
-Senior citizens are particularly most likely to fall victim to this scam.
+Instead of charging you in Turkish lira, the seller swiftly switches the currency and instead charges you in euros or USD.
+For instance, instead of paying 100 Turkish lira, you pay 100 USD!

-In this Turkey scam, a supposed police officer randomly approaches you and asks to inspect your wallet to check your passport or other identification documents.
-Although this is technically lawful—as there’s an actual police unit handling illegal migration—scammers exploit it.
+In this Turkey tourist scam, a supposed police officer randomly approaches you and asks to inspect your wallet to check your passport or other identification documents.
+Although this is technically lawful, as there’s an actual police unit handling illegal migration, scammers exploit it.

-This scam mainly occurs in lonely alleys and the aim is usually to snatch your money or alter your passport.
+This scam mainly occurs in lonely alleys, and the aim is usually to snatch your money.

 Tips to Deal with Scams in Turkey